 - The Year 1 and Year 3 deployment plans from the Portland workshop are effectively identical, thus sites not occupied in Year 1 can be occupied in Year 3. - It is anticipated that during fall of 2011 there will be an ETS event along northern Cascadia. - There is some concern that the shallow water noise environment (including reverberations) on the shelf will adversely affect OBS data and thus impact the analysis of receiver functions.
-A principal goal of the Northern FA is to use the receiver function method to constrain physical properties of the megathrust. - Ongoing discussions with community members who are experts at the receiver function method suggests that occupation of a staggered line of OBSs in the Northern FA and a tight instrument spacing is preferable to a single line of OBSs.
+A principal goal of the Northern FA is to use the receiver function method to constrain physical properties of the megathrust. - Community members who are experts at the receiver function method recommend that occupation of a single line of OBSs in the Northern FA that achieves crossstrike aperture of the subduction interface is preferable to a smaller aperture subarray comprised of two staggered lines of OBSs.

-In view of the above, the CIET proposes the following modification to the Year 1 deployment plan.
+In view of the above, the CIET requests that AASC approve the following modification to the Year 1 deployment plan.
 A total of 10 instruments from the Northern Focused Array will be assigned a lower priority for deployment in 2011 (i.e., unless we get lucky, these 10 OBS will not be deployed this year).
-Figure 2 shows a revised deployment plan in the vicinity of the Northern FA under the assumption that 10 TRM OBSs are available and that 2 of these 10 instruments are targeted for monitoring along the shelf (see Fig. 3) A staggered configuration has been maintained in the Northern Focused Array and sites closer to the shoreline (where the thrust interface is deeper) are retained.
+Figure 2 shows a revised deployment plan in the vicinity of the Northern FA under the assumption that 10 TRM OBSs are available and that 2 of these 10 instruments are targeted for monitoring along the shelf (see Fig. 3).
+A line with cross-strike aperture has been maintained in the Northern Focused Array.
 If this general plan is approved, minor adjustments to site location will be made to achieve uniformity of spacing along the forearc and to take into consideration bathymetry, trawling activity and geo/bio-hazards.
 The proposed changes do not adversely affect the monitoring of the forearc and the data to be collected by the Northern FA will provide a good opportunity to evaluate the potential of the receiver function method in shallow water environments.